ben-grande/qusal/docs/DESIGN.md

 that doesn't have one is less risky but for the user the behavior is unexpected.

+### Qube features

+Control daemons using Qubes Services.
+It is much better to control services this way as we can declare during the creation of qubes instead of having to add a state to run a script during boot to unmask and start a specific service.
+The method below is most of the times combined with `systemd.unit` `ConditionPathExists=` to enable the service conditionally.

+- Server's service name must match the syntax: `service-server` (example:
+  `rsync-server`, `syncthing-server`);
+- Client's service name must match the syntax: `service-client` (example:
+  `ssh-client`;
+- Local program's service name must match the syntax: `service` (example:
+  `docker`, `podman`.

 ### Qube connections

 There are several ways a qube can connect to another, either directly with